Meharab/meharab.github.io/README.md

 # Wave Portal DApp - [view](https://wave-portal-dapp-meharab.vercel.app/)
 This dapp is built on the Ethereum network.
-This Dapp is simple representation of a dapp where a user can do transaction by sending a wave at me and reading data fron on-chain, seeing the time of the wave live.
+This Dapp is simple representation of a dapp where a user can do transaction by sending a wave at me and reading data from on-chain, seeing the time of the wave live.

 ### Tech Stack:
 Solidity, metamask, Hardhat, Ether.js, JS, React.js, Infura etc.